Enthralling Beaches of Naples

-Locals say Clam Pass Beach is rarely crowded and natural resources abound.
+Locals say Clam Pass Beach maintains fewer crowds than other beaches crowded, and natural resources abound.
 The 35-acre park in Collier County features a splendid white sandy beach with coastal dunes and 3200 linear feet of beach on the Gulf of Mexico, over five miles of kayak trails, and acre after acre of mangrove swamps.

 All day parking is available.
 From the parking lot, you take a three-quarter of a mile walk on the boardwalk to the beach, or a free tram ride is available every 6 minutes.

-The walk to the beach is highly recommended, which I truly enjoyed with my family.
-You will see three different types of mangrove trees, red, black and white.
+The walk to the beach is a pleasant stroll, which I truly enjoyed with my family.
+You will see three different types of mangrove trees, red, black, and white.
 These trees protect and stabilize low-lying coastal areas and play a critical role in coastal fishery food chains.
-As a result, federal, state and local laws protect mangrove trees.
+As a result, federal, state, and local laws protect mangrove trees.
 These trees are unique in that they are salt tolerant.

-Don't be surprised if the birds and wildlife put on a show that you will not want to miss in the beach’s tidal bay.
-Once on the beach, you can rent kayaks, canoes, and sailboards.
+Don't be surprised if the birds and wildlife put on a show, and you will not want to miss on the tidal bay.
+Once on the beach, you can rent kayaks, canoes, and sail boards.
 Other amenities include lifeguard, toilets, and showers, picnic tables, observation tower, and nature trails - a perfect beach for any family.

 There is plenty of parking with easy handicap accessibility to the beach.
 Many ride their bikes to the beach with bike racks located close to the beach.

 Densely populated with tourists and locals, Vanderbilt Beach is near plenty of hotels, shopping centers, and restaurants.
-Shelling happens in the early mornings while bird watching happens at all hours of the day.
+Shelling happens in the early mornings while bird watching happens all day.

-I hope you get a chance to visit Naples, Florida because it is truly an item to put on your bucket list.
-The sunsets alone will make it worthwhile for you to make the effort, book a flight, make hotel reservations, and experience a pure adventure in paradise.
+The sunsets alone will make it worthwhile for you to book a flight, make your hotel reservations, and experience the pure adventure in paradise.

 © 2016 Kenna McHugh